 • Three years of prior experience in the field of child development, strongly preferred.

-• Fluent language skills in English and Spanish, both verbal and written modalities required.
+• Fluent language skills in English and Spanish, both verbal and written modalities, preferred, not required.

 • Experience working with low-income and culturally diverse families having multiple needs and limited resources, along with home visitation experience, strongly preferred.

 • Flexible, able to work well under pressure, and ability to work independently, as well as an active and collaborative team member.

 • Familiarity working with children and families in medical settings, and ability to handle crisis situations.

 • Demonstrated communication and organizational skills, along with the ability to plan and conduct activities, maintain accurate records, and meet deadlines.